trustbloc/wallet-sdk/docs/bestpractices.md

 ## DIDs

 * It is encouraged to generate a new DID for each credential issuance for holder binding.
-This is considered best practice since the DID cannot be used as a correlating identifier.
+This is considered a best practice since the DID cannot be used as a correlating identifier.

+## Tracing IDs

+* Some APIs allow for customizable HTTP client behaviour - for example, in the gomobile SDK, some APIs allow for additional headers to be injected in.
+These headers could be used to add in tracing IDs for debugging purposes.
+In this case, it's recommended to use a different tracing ID for every interaction to help avoid potential privacy issues that could be caused by the issuer/verifier correlating them to specific users.